Hello, I'm

 Leader · 54 members

 Award: $2,000 for 2024–2025 and $2,000 for 2025–2026 from MIT Center for International Studies.
-Initiates and hosts lunch seminars to foster multidisciplinary collaboration related to climate change at MIT.
+Initiate and host lunch seminars to foster multidisciplinary collaboration related to climate change at MIT.

 Climate Dynamics Group